 MRO Inventory means maintenance, repair, and operations inventory.
 It includes an inventory of all items that are useful to keep a company running.
 Or, we can say, it includes maintaining inventories to continue manufacturing the end product.
 For example, it includes keeping inventories of spare parts, tools, equipment, and more.

 A company usually maintains the stock of raw materials.
-However, nowadays, it has become equally important for companies to keep an inventory of spares parts of machines and other things to keep the production running.
+However, nowadays, it has become equally important for companies to keep an inventory of spare parts of machines and other things to keep the production running.
 It ensures that in the event of a breakdown, or any need for a spare part, it is quickly available.

 Keeping stock of such things ensures that the production continues smoothly, a breakdown can be handled easily and quickly, and this eventually helps to bring down the overall cost.
 Moreover, this will also not stress the entire production and logistics system.